skcrai2/Data-modification/README.md

 Problem #1:

 Write	a	program	to	read	the	Funddrive	data	into	the	data	set	Newfund.
-Make	sure	you	save	the Newfund data	set	in	a	permanent	library	(you	decide	the	library	name	and	location).
-In	the	program,

 1. Define	a	new	variable:	Year_Don	as	sum	of	donations	of	four	quarters.
 Year_Don	has	variable	label:
 Yearly	Total	Donation